NJ2 Class Diesel-electric Co-Co

 Bachmann's NJ2 entered the market with great fanfare around the same time the Tibet railway was opened.
 Despite the extensive marketing campaign, this is one model that appears to have been a commercial failure.
 A total of twelve road numbers in an even split between the standard green & yellow and "White Swan" liveries are offered.
 Initially, these were offered in 3 cars sets (the first three numbers of each) with a further six (the second half of the run) offered separately.

-The third type were sold in the standard corporate boxes as single locomotives.
-A thick two piece-cardboard box containing a clear plastic sleeved clam shell case.
+The third types were sold in the standard corporate boxes as single locomotives, comprising of a thick two piece-cardboard box containing a clear plastic sleeved clam shell case.

 On the down side, the air horn assembly looks a bit primitive, despite being standard Bachmann practice at the time, windshield wipers are a bit on the bulky side and the ladders dislodge very easily from the model.
 If you disassemble the model for adding DCC, modifications, repairs etc, it may be worthwhile adding a small spot of plastic cement to hold these in place.